Effective Edge Centrality via Neighborhood-based Optimization: Experiments

 \subsection{Efficiency Evaluation}

-In Fig. \ref{fig:time}, we display the time costs required for the computation of \algo and other six centrality measures of all edges in the six tested datasets.
+In Fig. \ref{fig:time}, we display the time costs required for the computation of \algo and the other six centrality measures of all edges in the six tested datasets.
 Note that the $y$-axis is in log-scale, and the measurement unit for running time is a second (sec).
-We can observe that on most datasets, the computations of EP and EK consume the least time, whereas EB is the most expensive due to its quadratic time complexity.
-The efficiency of ER and BDRC is comparable to that of EP and EK on {\em Email-EU}, {\em Chameleon}, {\em PPI}, and {\em Facebook}.
-The reason is that the EP and EK involve hundreds of iterations to converge, while the computations of ER and BDRC mainly rely on the matrix inverse, which can be done efficiently in networks with a small number of nodes or edges.
-Although \algo incurs slightly higher computation expense compared to the fastest centrality measures on most datasets, it still achieves orders of magnitude speedup over EB.
+We can observe that \algo consistently consumes the least computation time on all datasets, whereas EB is the most expensive due to its quadratic time complexity.
+Compared to the most efficient existing metrics EP and EK, \algo is $2\times- 3.49\times$ faster on most datasets.
+As for ER and BDRC who are strong competitors in Fig. \ref{fig:node-class-mask} and Fig. \ref{fig:node-semi-class-mask}, \algo can be up to orders of magnitude faster. \eat{ The efficiency of ER and BDRC is comparable to that of EP, EK, and \algo on {\em Email-EU} and {\em Chameleon}.
+The reason is that the EP, EK, and \algo involve hundreds of iterations to converge, while the computations of ER and BDRC mainly rely on the matrix inverse, which can be done efficiently in networks with a small number of nodes or edges. }